jonasgwt/ChargeEV/docs/docs/others.md

 layout: page
 title: Others
 permalink: /others
-nav_order: 6
+nav_order: 12
 ---

-## Changes from initial plan
+# Others

 ---

+## Changes from the initial plan

-<p>While we initially wanted to use our backend with MySQL, we found that Firebase suited our backend better as it allowed for user authentication and also data storage </p>
+* While we initially wanted to use our backend with MySQL, we found that Firebase suited our backend better as it allowed for user authentication and also data storage

-We also decided to add a telegram bot to value add to our product.
-The FAQ were generated from feedback during our initial round of UAT
+* We also decided to add a telegram bot to value add to our product.
+The FAQ was generated from feedback during our initial round of UAT.

-## Others

----

-* For our payment plan we are considering using the paynow system
-* The api keys has been removed from github will only be uploaded after Orbital has concluded for those that hope to work on it
-* Should you have suggestions for features please open an <a href="https://github.com/jonasgwt/ChargeEV/issues">issue</a>
-* We will be working to fix bugs and add content to the telegram bot for MS3
+* We have also decided to not support android devices.
+Although basic functionality is available on android devices, there are many styling issues that we were not able to fix, as it would entail a significant redesign.
+You can read more in the challenges section point 5.

+<p align="right">(<a href="#top">back to top</a>)</p>